The Buyer’s Guide to

 3. Fake Native

-➔ Template Capabilities:
+📄 Template Capabilities:

-For those looking to get into the Document Generation space for the first time, attempting to assess which capabilities you need can be an enormous headache.
+Specifically for those looking to get into the Document Generation Automation space for the first time, attempting to assess which capabilities you need can be an enormous headache.
 And even if you already have a tool in use and are looking to switch to a better solution, knowing what wording to listen for and what questions to ask can be a challenge in and of itself.
 Even with the right questions you might walk away seeming like everyone has everything.
 We are here to let you know how each of the reviewed solutions handles the following 4 essential template capabilities:

 1. Brand and Style Matching